lickinnovation/lickinnovation.github.io/_products/audience-monitoring.md

 ---
+layout:
-layout: media
+  - media
 title: Audience Monitoring
 categories: products
 share: false
 image:
-  feature: intel-nuc.jpg
+  feature: "intel-nuc.jpg"
-  teaser: intel-nuc-teaser.jpg
+  teaser: "intel-nuc-teaser.jpg"
+published: true
+tags:
+  - products
 ---

 Return on investment for point of sale has always been difficult to measure.
 This is why we like to install our audience monitoring set up on POS in key locations.

 ##Overview